Print

 • 10 ounces cherry tomatoes, halved

-• 1 cup pitted calamata olives, halved
+• 1 cup pitted kalamata olives, halved

 For the Dressing:

-• 3 tablespoons mild vinegar, like apple cider, wine, or champagne (or lemon juice)
+• 3 tablespoons mild vinegar, like apple cider, wine, or champagne

 • 3 tablespoons extra virgin olive oil